 I’ve used the Dachstein Wool Mittens on long winter day hikes in cold, zero-degree weather in the White Mountains.
 They’re very thick and warm, with long wrist gauntlets that extend over the wrist and half-way up your arm.
 In terms of dexterity, the mitts are perfect for use with trekking poles but are otherwise too large and bulky for much else.
 It can be convenient to wear them with a thin glove liner, so you can remove your hands to adjust zippers, drink from a water bottle or eat snacks, without exposing your hands, however briefly, to the cold.

 One of the things that’s always impressed me about the Dachstein Mittens is their water resistance.
 When I go winter hiking and snowshoeing the mitts invariably get covered with snow, but the interior never feels wet, even when I’ve worn them all day.
 I guess that’s just the density of the boiled wool weave at work.
 It’s rare for me to get a full day’s use out of a fleece or wool glove before they get soaked by external moisture, so being able to wear a single pair of these the Dachstein Mittens all day is a novelty.

 Sizing and Care

-Dachstein bases their sizing on the length your hand from the wrist the top of your middle finger.
+Dachstein bases their sizing on the length of your hand from the wrist to the top of your middle finger.
 If you intend to wear the mittens with an inner liner, you’ll probably want to size up.
 I wear a size 8 and my mittens weigh 7.8 oz for the pair.